Mo - Do: 9 - 16 Uhr

 in Civil Engineering can be divided into three sections:

 - Basic study (compulsory)

 - Consolidation studies (compulsory)

 - Specialization (elective)

-- Building-practical work at a scope of twelve weekly hours in total, at the latest until commencement of the fourth semester.
-Out of these, at least six weeks must be completed at a construction site; planning and office work is accepted from the remaining time.
-We recommend completing the internship before starting the studies.
+- Practical construction work for a total of 12 weeks at the latest until the start of the 4th semester.
+Out of these, at least 6 weeks must be completed at a construction site; planning and office work is accepted for the remaining time.
+We recommend completing the entire internship before starting the degree program.

-In the past, civil engineers mainly devoted themselves to the design and construction of drafting and building bridges, channels and streets.
-In the last decades, they developed the scientific elements and principles that enable them to create large-scape buildings today, including skyscrapers, industrial facilities, traffic and water buildings.
-In addition to the technical challenges, today, tasks of construction and project management are increasingly assigned to civil engineers.
+In the past, civil engineers mainly devoted themselves to the design and construction of bridges, canals and roads.
+Over the last decades, they have developed the scientific basics that today enable them to create large-scale buildings including skyscrapers, industrial facilities, traffic and hydraulic structures.
+In addition to the technical challenges, tasks of construction and project management are increasingly assigned to civil engineers today.